livingdocsIO/documentation/content/guides/search/publication-index.md

 weight: 1
 ---

-The publication index is an elastic search index that allows developers to do queries in order to retrieve published documents from Livingdocs.
+The publication index is an Elasticsearch index that allows developers to do queries in order to retrieve published documents from Livingdocs.

 There are two parts to the feature:
 - the indexing side that defines how values are indexed to the publication index